CRG Research Report

 1966-67 AIR system fuel mixture control valve supplied the intake

-approach was not very successful (due to excessive popping noise through
+not very successful - it resulted in excessive popping noise through

 from being injected into the exhaust ports, thus preventing